2018 Calgary Stampede Canadian National Miniature Horse Show

 Nutrien Western Event Centre – 3:30 p.m. – 6:00 p.m.

-**Please note - the order of classes for this section of the show has been slightly adjusted - the Lord Sterling Cup (Class 28) will be the first class in the NWEC at 3:30 pm.
-The Lord Sterling Cup will be followed by class #27.
-Youth Costume Class and then #29.
-Youth Musical Chairs.
-The class numbers will not change ~ May 29/18
+Please Note: The order of classes for the show has been slightly adjusted - the Lord Sterling Cup (Class 28) will be the third class in the NWEC at approximately 4:00 pm.
+Youth Costume Class and Youth Musical Chairs will precede the Lord Sterling Cup.
+These class numbers will not change.

 - Youth Costume Class

-- ***Lord Sterling Cup (Non-Rated)** ~ will be first class in NWEC arena, costume & musical chairs to follow
+- ***Lord Sterling Cup (Non-Rated)** ~ will be third class in NWEC arena, costume & musical chairs will precede this class

 Driving Warm Up